LukeGrahamLandry/franca/devlog.md

   is a problem while you're copying the mcontext. now have a stack, and use that as the callstack as well so two birds with one stone, no longer dies if you interrupt in the prelude of a function (tho thats still a problem for the interrupt handler itself).
+- use my new reading powers to make a little shell that can jit programs

 ## (Nov 8)